michielvoo/Super/examples/timer/readme.md

 This program uses a timed interrupt handler to change the backdrop color twice every frame.

+(Does not work 100% correct on real hardware yet!)

 ![screenshot](screenshot.png?raw=true "screenshot")

 The program first clears the interrupt flag in the `P` register using the `cli` instruction, then sets the backdrop color to its initial value.